COVID-19 Updates: uc.edu/publichealth

 UC Bookstores' five locations offer convenience and expert assistance on campus.
 Students can shop with confidence since UC Bookstores offer all required course materials in multiple formats and affordability options.
 Faculty and staff provide course materials adoptions to ensure timely availability of materials each semester.

 Every Bearcat and Bearcats fan is eager to show their pride, and UC Bookstores offer the largest selection of UC apparel and gifts anywhere.
 Located in the heart of West Campus in Tangeman University Center (TUC), the store is a Bearcat's paradise.
-Online shopping is available, too.
+Online shopping is available, too, with free pick-up at the TUC store.

 MainStreet ExpressMart in TUC offers quick snacks, beverages and sundries for students who are on the go.
 Market on Main, affectionately known as MoM, is the place for heat-and-eat meals, cleaning supplies and other grocery items.
 MoM is located on the north side of the Campus Recreation Center and is open early in the morning, and late at night.
 Find current hours at uc.edu/food/locations-hours.